 Any notices of director nominees must be received by the Corporate Secretary before 5:00 p.m.
-MDT onMarch 14, 2016 for an individual to be included in our list of director nominees for our 2016 annual and special meeting of common shareholders.
+MDT on April 5, 2017 for an individual to be included in our list of director nominees for our 2017 annual meeting of common shareholders.